onzag/itemize/docs/api/interfaces/client_providers_item.IActionDeleteOptions.md

 • `Optional` **restoreStateOnFailure**: `boolean`

-Restores the state on success back to its applied value this will be a clean if no applied value exists
+Restores the state on success back to its applied value (all the properties and all the states) once the given action, completes and FAILED

 #### Inherited from